-Does your website meet the requirements of the Americans with Disabilities Act?
+Does your website meet the requirements of the Americans with Disabilities Act (ADA)?

 A client recently shared with us an email she had received:

 Just as your office must have an entrance that’s accessible to people with limited mobility, your website has to be accessible to someone with limited vision.
 And that’s not all.
-The Americans with Disabilities Act refers to all kinds of limitations, and some of them affect people’s use of your website in ways that might not be obvious to you.
+The Americans with Disabilities Act refers to all kinds of limitations; some of these limitations affect use of your website in ways that might not be obvious to you.

 Americans with Disabilities Act requirements

 According to the National Law Review, the application of the ADA to websites continues to be controversial.
 It is being tested in the courts, and that is always a lengthy and complicated business.
 While you’re waiting for that to shake out, you should go ahead and follow the ADA Title II checklist or the w3.org accessibility guidelines.
 These efforts make sure that your website is accessible and should cover you if you end up as part of the courtroom testing.

 Here’s a quick overview of the Accessibility Guidelines: